Survey Results

 If you have any suggestions to make the reports we publish better, we encourage you to let us know by email: cs@cbgamedical.com.
 Thank you for your support!

-Data was collected from November 2020 to February 2025.
-We continue to collect it and usually update the reports every year.
+Data was collected from November 2020 to May 2026.
+1,020 surveys were submitted through May 4, 2026.
+We continue to collect surveys and usually update the reports every year.

 These are the top medical symptoms our respondents are treating with cannabinoid products.
-Pain is by far the most common (33% of respondents), with anxiety (17%) and PTSD (10%) as second and third most common medical symptoms.
+Pain is by far the most common (34% of respondents), with anxiety (18%) and PTSD (10%) as second and third most common medical symptoms.
+Since cannabinoids work very differently in different people, we included all responses for your review.

-Medical symptoms horizontal bar chart showing that Pain is first with 33% of our respondents saying it is their PRIMARY reason for using cannabinoid medical products.
-Then Anxiety (17%), PTSD (10%), Arthritis (6%), Depression (6%), Headaches/Migraines (5%), gastrointestinal (5%), insomnia (6%), inflammation (3%)
+Medical symptoms horizontal bar chart showing that Pain is most common with 34% of our respondents saying it is their PRIMARY reason for using cannabinoid medical products.
+Then Anxiety (18%), PTSD (10%), Arthritis (6%), Insomnia (6%), Depression (5%), Headaches/Migraines (4%), gastrointestinal (4%), inflammation (3%), & Other (3%).
+Mood disorder, nausea, seizures or Spasms, antimicrobial, appetite stimulant, ADHD, & fatigue are also included.

 ads: